 Getting there: 35 N Main St, Ashland (map)

 Sauce Whole Food Cafe

 This “whole food” restaurant emphasizes healthy, quality meals.
 Diners have the choice of eclectic ethnic bowls filled with freshly chopped veggies, roasted carrots, or yams, and grains.
 Specialty plates include Ginger Teriyaki Chicken or Tofu, Vegetable Curry, and Tibetan Lamb Curry.
 And, of course, with the name Sauce, there has to be a portion of the menu dedicated entirely to just that.
 Nirvana (a tangy miso vinaigrette), red chili sauce, house-made tahini, and mango tamarind are house favorites.

 Sauce has a portion of its menu dedicated entirely to this traditional Indian bread for all naan lovers.
 From plain naan to naan topped with goat cheese, garlic, and fresh basil, it’s easy to forget Sauce offers so much more.
 If you prefer to make your own bowl, that’s available too!
 When eating here, it’s evident the farm ingredients are fresh, the dishes are made to order, and the kitchen is thoughtful about sustainable practices.

-Due to the seasonal nature of local ingredients at these Ashland restaurants, actual menu items may vary at the time of your visit.
+Due to the seasonal nature of local ingredients at these farm to table Ashland restaurants, actual menu items may vary at the time of reader’s visit.